Silverface Amp Modifications

 Replace V1 or V2 with a 12AY7.
 You can go the opposite direction and reduce preamp gain by replacing the 12AX7 in V1 (Normal Channel) or V2 (Vibrato Channel) with a lower gain 12AY7.
 The 12AY7 was used as the first gain stage for many of the tweed amps and will offer up more clean headroom because its lower gain will reduce preamp distortion.
 This swap can really shift the distortion balance between preamp and power amp to favor power tube distortion when you combine it with the V6 phase inverter tube change as discussed in the next paragraph.

 Try a 12AX7 in the V6 Phase Inverter for more power tube distortion.
 The 12AX7's extra gain will hit the power tubes with a hotter signal.
 This is a way to shift the AB763's preamp/poweramp distortion balance toward the power tubes.
 To give it a try just move the V1 12AX7 into the V6 socket and use the Vibrato Channel.
+You can balance the extra gain from the 12AX7 in one of the channels by swapping out V1 (Normal channel) or V2 (Vibrato channel) with a lower gain 12AY7 to make your clean channel cleaner.

 Replace the V3 12AT7 Reverb Driver tube with a lower gain 12AU7 to give you more usable room on the Reverb Control.
 The Reverb pot can be a little touchy with a usable range from 0 to 3 or 4.
 A 12AU7 won't push the reverb circuit as hard so the usable range can extend up to 5 or 6 on the dial and make dialing in just the right amount of reverb easier.
 The lower gain 12AU7 can also reduce reverb circuit noise.